 What are the dates of the program?

-If I have a field work requirement or another summer commitment that overlaps with a few weeks of the program, may I still apply?
+If I have a fieldwork requirement or another summer commitment that overlaps with a few weeks of the program, may I still apply?

 What types of “programs and activities” do the Summer Fellows participate in?

 This program is advertised as “interdisciplinary”.
-What does that mean, exactly?
+What does that mean exactly?

 The interdisciplinary nature of the program is rooted in the selection of Summer Fellows from a variety of disciplines from across Boston University.
 Selected Summer Fellows are from various departments, schools, and colleges, and will spend time during the 10 weeks interacting with each other, discussing each other’s work, and giving feedback on presentations of work outside of their own disciplines.
 The program provides training and emphasis on effectively communicating about academic work to people outside of one’s own discipline.
-So while each candidate should write an application proposal based on a research topic germane to his/her own discipline and graduate work, as a group, the selected Summer Fellows – and the nature of the program – are interdisciplinary.
+So while each candidate should write an application proposal based on a research topic germane to their own discipline and graduate work, as a group, the selected Summer Fellows – and the nature of the program – are interdisciplinary.